Spring break is the time where kids put down the books and pick up the sunscreen.

-For the week, the library hosts different events including movie nights, arts & crafts and games and puzzles.
+For the week, the library hosts different events including movie nights, arts and crafts, and games and puzzles.
 All events take place from 1-3 p.m. to work with parents and their schedules.

-“The more we can offer families, the more choice they have, the better chances they’re going to find something that works well for them,” said Weihl.
+“The more we can offer families, the more choice they have, the better chances they’re going to find something that works well for them,” Weihl said.

 Montgomery said there could be more local events since all the schools are on spring break.

-“It doesn’t have to be stuff where it’s unsupervised, like where we can just send our kids away and we don’t have to go, we’re fine if we’re accompanying them,” Montgomery said.
+“It doesn’t have to be stuff where it’s unsupervised, like where we can just send our kids away and we don’t have to go.
+We’re fine if we’re accompanying them,” she said.
 “Otherwise we’re just sitting at home.”